eslint/markdown/docs/processors/markdown.md

 Unless a fenced code block's syntax appears as a file extension in file patterns in your config file, it will be ignored.

-**Important:** You cannot combine this processor and Markdown-specific linting rules in a single ESLint run.
-When the processor is applied to a file, ESLint lints only the code blocks that the processor extracts; any Markdown-specific rules configured for the original file are silently ignored.
+**Important:** You cannot combine this processor with Markdown-specific linting rules in a single ESLint run.
+When the processor is applied, ESLint only lints the code blocks it extracts.
 This is a current limitation of ESLint processors.
-See [Workarounds](#workarounds) for ways to lint both.
+See [Linting Markdown Content and Code Blocks](#linting-markdown-content-and-code-blocks) for a way to lint both.

 ## Basic Configuration